JemmaEagleson/Oblique-Strategies/README.md

 #Oblique Strategies

 This is a webpage that generates new words evrytime you click the 'GO!' button.
+I used a monkey called monty to spread the motivation :D

 ![img](https://c1.staticflickr.com/9/8625/28568075700_19d3b79084_o.png)